Identified as the "most popular and influential scholar" in the network of communication scholars

 As a teacher, I believe the classroom experience should be a collaborative, dynamic learning community where ideas and concepts are respectfully explored and all students are heard and treated with dignity.
 I encourage students to be energized by the diversity of opinions around them, take intellectual risks, and hone their critical thinking skills.

 In addition to my classroom teaching, I also serve as a faculty mentor for CLA's Dean's First-Year Research and Creative Scholar (DFRACS) program and supervise Undergraduate Research Opportunity Program (UROP) students.
-As a mentor, I have introduced numerous students to the research process through active reading and discussion of corporate social responsibility (CSR) literature, paired with engaging research tasks.